jonnyhoeven/unity-augmented-game/README.md

 ====================
 Unity demo game

-This is a simple demonstration of game elements used in augmented reality using Unity and Vuforia Print out Marker0 and start collecting.
+This is a simple demonstration of game elements used combination with augmented reality using Unity and Vuforia.

+Print out included Marker0.png start app and point the camera to the target.